OmarVector/Unity-MobileShooterGame-Sample/README.md

 ## Note :

 1. The game runs on 30-40 fps on Hawuii G8 which is 4 years old device.
-2. Alll assets here created by me excpet for trees and some rocks where I did re-texturinig for both of them.
+2. Alll assets here created by me excpet for trees and some rocks where I did re-texturing for both of them, but they were a pack from unity store.
-3. All shaders created here using AmplifyShaderEditor .
+3. All custom shaders are created using AmplifyShaderEditor .
-4. Before doing a build for mobile, make sure to check PlayerController scrip Line 102
+4. Before doing a build for mobile, make sure to check PlayerController script at Line 102 just to save a little bit of performance .
 5. This is a 5 day project I did :
-	- everything is made except for 3D assets, I only created the space ship and basic enemy unit, then imported everything else .
+	- everything is made except for 3D assets, I only created the space ship and basic enemy unit especaily for this project, however,I've imported all other assets I've already to save time. .